Bryan Howard – Chairman; President & CEO of Planned Parenthood Arizona, Inc.

 Howard has served in numerous capacities in the national Planned Parenthood Federation of America, including as a member of the PPFA Board of Directors from 2006 through 2012.
 Additionally, Howard was a member of the Reproductive Health Technologies Project board, serving as Treasurer and Chair.
 Howard’s other interests have led him to volunteer with organizations focused on leadership development and lesbian, gay, bisexual and transgender health and rights.

-David N. Harwood – Chairman; Partner, Good Works Group
+David N. Harwood – Chair Emeritus; Partner, Good Works Group

 David Harwood is co-founder of Good Works Group, an independent public policy and communications consulting firm that serves non-profit organizations.
 Previously, he served as Vice President for Public Affairs at the United Nations Foundation and its sister organization, the Better World Fund from 1998-2001 and from 2006-2009.
 The charities were established to help administer businessman and philanthropist Ted Turner’s $1 billion gift to support UN causes.

 Between January 1993 to February, 1997, Harwood served at the US State Department as senior advisor and Chief of Staff to the Undersecretary of State for Global Affairs, who oversaw US foreign policy in four areas: human rights, democracy and labor; population and refugees; environment and science; narcotics and crime.

 Prior to his State Department work, Harwood served as Legislative Assistant and principal speechwriter for US Senator Tim Wirth, where he drafted the first-ever comprehensive bill to combat global climate change, and worked on a wide range of global environmental issues.